yonoteam/CPSVerification/README.md

 A repository for Isabelle modules to implement verification of Cyber-Physical Systems

 As of 2018, the main implementation file is VC_diffKAD.thy and applications are shown in VC_diffKAD_examples.thy.
-To run the files smoothly you need to have [Isabelle2017 (October 2017)](https://isabelle.in.tum.de/) installed in your computer.
+To run the files smoothly you need to have [Isabelle2018 (August 2018)](https://isabelle.in.tum.de/) installed in your computer.
 It also depends on two [AFP](https://www.isa-afp.org/) entries:
 * A modified version of [Program Construction and Verification Components Based on Kleene Algebra](https://www.isa-afp.org/entries/Algebraic_VCs.html), which you can download directly from this online repository.
 Alternatively, you could also comment-out the conflicting instantiations in said entry [everything from the second subsection of the theory Kleene_Algebra_Models.thy -except for the first lemma (Un_0_Suc)-, to just before the subsection called Relation Kleene Algebras].
 * [Ordinary Differential Equations](https://www.isa-afp.org/entries/Ordinary_Differential_Equations.html)